 - Having difficulty managing relationships, both at home and at school

 There are ways as a parent to support your student while still allowing them the opportunity to grow through their college experiences.
-Reminding them of their values, interests and goals, while providing family support, is important in helping them navigate their first year.
+Reminding them of their values, interests, and goals while also providing family support is important in helping them navigate their first year.